 Taha Rafiq Software Engineer

-Please contact me for the full case study report
+Please contact for complete case study

 In-Depth Interviews (11)

 My ethnographic field study started in the cultural center of Istanbul in order to gain a sense of Turkey's various customs and conventions.

 Staying with locals and refugees, I worked my way to the Syrian border, providing firsthand perspective to the humanitarian crisis.

 Interviews ranged from two hours to two days.
 The more I immersed myself in their everyday experiences, the more trust I gained.

 By relinquishing personal biases, I captured authentic truths — which, in the end, is what inspires good design.

 When it comes to interacting with technology, people stick to what they know like social media and games.
 Lack of content discovery can be caused by the fear of trying new things or the inability to search.

 How might we make the most relevant content easily searchable for a demographic?